zendframework/zend-stratigility/doc/book/migration/to-v2.md

 - `Zend\Stratigility\ErrorMiddlewareInterface` (class)
 - `Zend\Stratigility\FinalHandler` (class)
 - `Zend\Stratigility\MiddlewareInterface`.
-Define your middleware as callables, or using http-interop middleware interfaces instead.
+Define your middleware as callables, or using http-interop/http-middleware interfaces instead.
 - `Zend\Stratigility\Utils::getArity()` (static method); no longer used internally.
 - The `$err` argument to `Zend\Stratigility\Next`'s `__invoke()` method.
 If